RobValentine/tinylittlegpt/README.md

 I've deliberately left full debug output on so you can see the tokenization process, the "surprise" and loss factors and so on.
 You can turn those off if you just want a clean output.

+The v1 versions of things have not had nearly as much love so you may encounter broken things.

 ## Setup

 This project uses [uv](https://github.com/astral-sh/uv) for Python package management.
 Seriously, use uv.
 It's so much faster.
 After cloning the repository install `uv`, create a virtual environment and install the dependencies: